Villa de Hidalgo, San Luis Potosí

 Villa Hidalgo is a town-sized village which is the capital of the Municipality, The Town itself is split into 11 Communities, those being; Zona Centro, Campamento, Magisterial, Zapioris, Lindavista, El Picacho, La Calavera, La Chinana, Ma De Los Angeles, Rancho Grande, and Las Lomas.
 The town has basic necessities and facilities for health, education, and entertainment (Zona Centro being most of everything.)
-The City Center is well know to being one of the main attractions to visitors from the surrounding areas, it has a Garden in the Center not far from the main Church.
+The City Center is well known as one of the main attractions to visitors from the surrounding areas, it has a Garden in the Center not far from the main Church.